10 Great Things to do in Narva, Estonia

-This post is about the best things to do in Narva in Estonia.
+This post is about the best things to do in Narva, Estonia.
 Narva is the third biggest city in Estonia after Tallinn and Tartu.
 It is in the Idu Viru county at the most eastern point of the country.
-Right at the border with Russia, it is also a very different city from others in the country.
+Right at the border with Russia, the city has a very different atmosphere from others in the country.

 Why visit Narva?

 Narva is and has always been a frontier town.
 The iconic Narva river is now the official border between the European Union with Russia.
 Already in the Middle ages the river separated Catholic Europe in the West from the Orthodox Slavs in the East.